 GLMS and SBC collaborate to deliver Lottery Day at the SBC Digital Gaming Summit

 Online, 29 April 2020.
-In the framework of its strategic partnership with the Sports Betting Community (SBC), GLMS partnered with the SBC Digital Summit to introduce to the audience the Lottery Day.
+In the framework of its strategic partnership with the Sports Betting Community (SBC), GLMS partnered with the SBC Digital Summit to deliver the Lottery Day segment of the SBC Digital Summit.
 Working together with other stakeholders in the betting sector, the Lottery Day was sponsored by Golden Race, with GLMS as the main partner.
 The keynote speech launching the day was delivered by GLMS President, Ludovico Calvi, who introduced the individual sessions and presented GLMS’ vision and mission and its strategic approach to fight sports corruption worldwide.

 Ludovico highlighted GLMS’ global multi-stakeholder approach and integrity hubs reaching across the globe.
 He also focused on the challenges faced and the actions taken by lotteries during these unprecedented times while our health and safety have become our greatest concern.

-Industry leaders, who are GLMS’ members are also present as speakers, including Gilles Maillet from La Francaise des Jeux, Rupert Bollingbroke from Hong Kong Jockey Club, Jens Nielsen from Danske Spil, Sami Kauhanen from Veikkaus (Finnish Lottery), Marko Stokuca from Hrvatska Lutrija (Croatian Lottery), Arno de Jong from Nederlandse Loterij and Thanos Rigas from OPAP.
+Industry leaders, namely GLMS’ members were present as speakers, including Gilles Maillet from La Francaise des Jeux, Rupert Bollingbroke from Hong Kong Jockey Club, Jens Nielsen from Danske Spil, Sami Kauhanen from Veikkaus (Finnish Lottery), Marko Stokuca from Hrvatska Lutrija (Croatian Lottery), Arno de Jong from Nederlandse Loterij and Thanos Rigas from OPAP.
 GLMS and member representatives actively participated in various panels, including the Implications of COVID-19 on sporting integrity, How lotteries are adapting to the outbreak and Post-Coronavirus positioning.

 Responses to the crisis and concern for employees